Azure/Enterprise-Scale-for-AVS/BrownField/Networking/Concepts/Connectivity-Single-region/Connectivity-Options-SingleRegion.md

 **Note:** Azure Firewall is not a BGP capable device, so you can't route traffic to it through Azure VMware Solution natively.

 ### Design Consideration:
-Use vWAN for existing workloads, Hub/Spoke vNets for Azure traffic, and deploy Public IP at the NSX-T Data Center Edge for internet traffic for Azure VMware Solution workloads.
+Use vWAN for existing workloads, Hub/Spoke vNets for Azure traffic.
+You can also deploy Public IP at the NSX-T Data Center Edge for internet traffic for Azure VMware Solution workloads.

-If you don't need a WAN and can use a third party, BGP capable device in a central hub network topology, that then brings us to our next architecture.
-If you want all connectivity going through a Secured Hub, advertising the default route from Azure Firewall is also an option.

 ### Deploy Azure VWAN

-Get started with deploying Azure vWAN [here](Implementation-Options.md#reference-architectures-non-functional---links-in-progress)
+Get started with deploying Azure VWAN [here](Implementation-Options.md#reference-architectures-non-functional---links-in-progress)

 ## Hub & Spoke with Next-Gen Firewall